elunna/nerfhack-changelog/README.md

 * Snakes get a +1 to-hit bonus on archeologists
 * All snakes have the potential to paralyze archeologists in fear when they successfully connect a hit.
 Free action only protects the hero 75% of the time vs these paralyzing attacks.
 * Some giant anacondas have a chance of appearing in the arc quest now.
+* Archeologists are not afraid of snakes when hallucinating.

 **Skill adjustments for archeologists:**